magicalyak/pocketmine/README.md

 *Press control-c to exit*

 ### To update minecraft pe to latest version:
 Simply stop the pocketmine container and then start it. the latest version of pocketmine will be downloaded.

 *This assumes you are mapping your configuration to a directory external to the container.
 If not, you will lose your world...*

     docker stop pocketmine
+    docker pull magicalyak/pocketmine:latest
     docker start pocketmine

+### Upgrading from Previous Versions:
+The new image is fully compatible with existing data volumes.
+Your worlds, configurations, and settings will be preserved.
+The only change is a smaller, more efficient container image (153MB vs 294MB).

 ### Changelog

+* **09.19.25:** - Major update: Switched to Debian Bookworm Slim base image (reduced size by ~50%), updated to Bedrock Server 1.21.51.02, fixed download logic, added x86_64 emulation for ARM compatibility
 * **07.26.20:** - updated to latest and OS to 1.0.0-bionic
 * **10.02.19:** - updated to v1.9.0.15
 * **04.02.19:** - fixed console commands not working [Issue 6](https://github.com/magicalyak/pocketmine/issues/6)